The first passenger departure of the day from Sheffield Park was the 10.50, headed by the recently

 Freshfield Bank with 2.08pm from Kingscote.

-The event of the day was the pairing of the
+The event of the day was the pair

 two malachite liveried Bulleid light Pacific's for the first